 “We can’t assume that kids today are chasing fireflies or playing in the snow,” said Brigitte Griswold, director of youth programs for The Nature Conservancy.
 “If we value clean air and water, parks and wild places for recreation and the many benefits we get from protecting our natural resources, we have to actively cultivate the next generation of people who will care for our world.”

-Thanks to generous support from the Toyota USA Foundation, 22 students from Arabia Mountain High, an environmentally-focused public school in suburban DeKalb County, Georgia, will be a part of this year’s LEAF class.
+Thanks to generous support from the Toyota USA Foundation, 24 students from Arabia Mountain High, an environmentally-focused public school in suburban DeKalb County, Georgia, were part of this year’s LEAF class.